l3njo/go-rest/README.md

 ## Configuration

-The database details are fetched from the following ennvironment variables:
-DBHOST - The database server host, e.g localhost DBUSER - The database server user, e.g root
-DBPORT - The port used to access the database server, e.g 5432 DBPASS - The database password, e.g 1q2w44f5g
+The database details are fetched from the following ennvironment variables: db_host - The database server host, e.g localhost db_user - The database server user, e.g root db_port - The port used to access the database server, e.g 5432 db_port - The database password, e.g 1q2w44f5g
-DBNAME - The database name, e.g my_database
+db_name - The database name, e.g my_database
+db_type - This should be set to 'postgres'

 ## Running

 Simply run 'rest.exe'.
 The program will be launched on localhost:8000/users.
+Ensure you have set up the environment variables in your local environment.

 ## Building from source